-Dan Beard Merit Badge Challenge 2019
+Dan Beard Merit Badge Challenge

 Here is a video on how to make a flipbook.

 I can’t really offer much help in the creation of your movie.
-Whatever you do though, you need to be able to email it to me or bring it to class.
+Whatever you do though, you need to be able to email the movie to me, or show it to me in person.
 I need to see it so I can review it.
-If you did it on a gaming device or phone, bring that with you just in case.
+If you did it on a gaming device or phone, make sure that you bring it to class.
+Some devices have flicker which creates filming problems.
 You always want to have a backup of the work you have done.
 Nothing is worse than working a long time on a project only have it disappear or fail because of a technical problem.